JordanRuetz/UofTEats/iteration-XX.review.md

  > _Suggestion:_ Have your review meeting a day or two before the due date.
 This way you will have some time to go over (and edit) this document, and all team members should have a chance to make their contribution.

-## Iteration XX - Review & Retrospect
+## Iteration 01 - Review & Retrospect

- * When: FILL IN THE DATE WHEN YOU ACTUALLY HAD YOUR REVIEW MEETING
+ * When: October 11, 2018
- * Where: PHYSICAL LOCATION AND/OR ONLINE
+ * Where: Wilbert's crib

 ## Process - Reflection

 #### Decisions that turned out well

 List process-related (i.e. team organization) decisions that, in retrospect, turned out to be successful.

+Re-evaluating ideas (from RGP and other ideas from ourselves) and settling down with our current food truck idea

+ * [include chat details with RGP + professor]

+Setup organizations: Communications, boards, setting up first meeting

+ * Slack Channel, Azure agile board,

  * 2 - 4 decisions.